unostar/CPP/README.md

-# CPP Project / Campsite
+# CPP Project / Newscoop

-This is a repo for my implementations of MDIF/Sourcefabric Campsite projects.
+This is a repo for my implementations of MDIF/Sourcefabric Newscoop projects.
 Some of them are re-designed now.